ckeditor/ckeditor5/docs/updating/update-to-40.md

 ### Removal of the `insertImageViaUrl` option

-The `insertImageViaUrl` configuration option was not used and has been removed.
-If you have it somewhere in your editor configuration, please remove it to avoid getting an error.
+The `insertImageViaUrl` configuration option was not used and was removed.
+If you have it somewhere in your editor configuration, remove it to avoid getting an error.

 ## Update to CKEditor&nbsp;5 v40.1.0